go-i2p/go-rst/README.md

 A Go library for parsing and rendering reStructuredText (RST) documents with translation support.
 Supports only a subset of restructuredText for now, but relatively easy to expand compared to other attempts.
+It is mostly unrelated to previous attempts to parse restructuredText in Go.

 ## Features